Large deviation principle for empirical measures of once-reinforced random walks on finite graphs: Introduction

 This paper is organized as follows.
-In Section \ref{sec 2}, we give core ideas and main results of the paper, introduce the weak convergence approach, and explain how it works in our study.
-In Section \ref{sec 3}, we prove the LDP for the empirical measures of the ORRWs, and show some interesting phenomena of the rate function.
-In Section \ref{sec 4}, we verify related results on critical exponent for exponential integrability of the cover time.
-In Section \ref{sec 5}, we calculate the rate functions on some specific graphs.
-In Section \ref{sec-concluding}, we give some concluding remarks.
-Finally, in Appendices \ref{appendices}, we collect some notations commonly used in the paper, and prove some results such as propositions, lemmas and theorems appearing in the main text.
+In Section \ref{sec 2}, we present the main results of the paper first.
+Then we give the core ideas of the paper by recalling the weak convergence approach and our adaptation of it, and explaining how the adapted weak convergence approach is applied in our study.
+The last part of Section \ref{sec 2} summarizes notation used in this paper.
+Section \ref{sec 3} contains the proof of the LDP for the empirical measures of ORRWs and discusses several interesting properties of the rate function.
+In Section \ref{sec 5}, we simplify the rate functions on trees and provide explicit expressions for some specific graphs.
+Finally, in Section \ref{sec final}, we give some auxilliary results and prove some propositions, lemmas, and theorems that appear in the main text.